NeuroDesk/neurodesk.github.io/content/en/docs/Overview/acknowledgement.md

 ## Citations and Credit

-If you use NeuroDesk in your work, please cite us Neurodesk and the tools you use appropriately.
-See the full citation guide here: [**How to Cite NeuroDesk**](/docs/overview/how-to-cite-us/)
+If you use Neurodesk in your work, please cite us and the tools you use appropriately.
+See the full citation guide here: [**How to Cite Neurodesk**](/docs/overview/how-to-cite-us/)